truecharts/public/charts/enterprise/blocky/docs/setup-guide.md

 If you entered a non-IP address (meaning you used a domain name) for DoT or DoH, then you need to ensure that a bootstrap DNS provider is configured to resolve the DoT or DoH address.
 This provider can be any UDP upstream DNS.
 In the below example I am using Google DNS.
-I don't know if you need a bootstrap DNS if you have a UDP server listed above.

 ![blocky-bootstrap-google](./img/blocky-bootstrap-google.png)